SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-pro-and-m1-max-build-and-test-benchmarks.md

 ---
 date: 2021-11-01 12:00
-title: M1 Max Xcode Build and Test Benchmarks
+title: M1 Pro and M1 Max Xcode Build and Test Benchmarks
 description: We’ve run real-world performance benchmarks with the new M1 MacBook Pro machines against M1 and Intel machines.
 ---